idafchev/idafchev.github.io/about.md

 title: About
 description: "About me and the purpose of this blog"
 ---
+Currently working as Security Researcher, focusing on threat research, malware analysis, developing static and behavioural anti-malware signatures for AV and EDR.
+My past experience is as Security Analyst where I was involved in incident response, digital forensics and security monitoring.
+Also performed penetration tests on occasion.

+My interests are in blue team activities like malware analysis, digital forensics, threat research, although sometimes I also find interest in offensive research.

-Just a guy interested in infosec.
-This blog is mainly to write down the things I learn, because when you try to explain something you can see if you truly understand it.
+In my blog I write down the things I learn, because when you try to explain something you can see if you truly understand it.

-Also I'm no expert, but most importantly I'm human, so I make mistakes.
-If you spot something that's wrong or have recommendations I'll greatly appreciate it if you tell me.
-To contact me, you can write a comment or use the contact page.
+I greatly appreciate any feedback about the articles :)